Polycystic Ovarian Syndrome (PCOS) in Beaumont, TX

 - 3. Polycystic ovaries — Ovaries become enlarged and contain follicles that surround the eggs.
 This leads to erratic function.

-Additional symptoms of PCOS
+Additional symptoms of polycystic ovarian syndrome (PCOS)

 - Extra hair — including thicker, darker facial hair, and additional hair on the chest, stomach, and back